glory-violet/mainworkingdirectory/README.md

 ## Project - "Planning":
 #### The Project of Automating MongoDB Backups on EC2 involves using multiple applications and integration methods.
-### This project is devided into multiple PARTS in order to make it easy to understand.
+### This project is devided into "6 Main PARTS" in order to make it easy to understand.
 ###    PART-1 - Creating an AWS Account.
 ###    PART-2 - Creating AWS IAM Credentials.
 ###    PART-3 - Launching an EC2-Ubuntu-Instance and Establishing a SSH Connection.